A walk from Alstonefield, Staffordshire to the beautiful village of Milldale and along Dovedale in Derbyshire so two counties on one walk!

 The dale of Dovedale begins to open out with dramatic limestone cliffs along the route.
 You’ll go through two more sets of gates and shortly after you’ll reach some caves called the Dove Holes.
 You can go exploring in the caves but the limestone rocks can be slippy when wet.

 Continue along the path next to the river and through another gate.
 You reach a small wooden bridge, next to Ilam Rock.
-Follow the signpost to Stanshop and go across the bridge.
+Follow the signpost to Stanshope and go across the bridge.

 Stage 4 – Illam Rock to Alstonefield